 There is a beautiful world out there, and there are so many people living in it.
 Each one of them went through something that has changed them in one way or another.

 Some weeks ago I got on a plane at Gatwick Airport in London, and landed in Bordeaux Merignac Airport in the South West of France.
-I then travelled to “Bordeaux Gare St Jean – Bordeaux St Jean train Station” to catch the train to my next destination.
+I then travelled to “Bordeaux Gare St Jean train Station” to catch the train to my next destination.

-As the train left “Bordeaux St Jean,” my journey started to unfold through the beautiful French countryside, so relaxing and peaceful.I looked around me one more time, and all I experienced was that everyone was busy, – a mobile phone, a laptop, or an ipad.
-We all had something going on in our mind.
+As the train left “Bordeaux St Jean,” my journey started to unfold through the beautiful French countryside, so relaxing, green and peaceful.I looked around me one more time, and all I experienced was that everyone was busy, – a mobile phone, a laptop, or an ipad.
+We all had something going on in our minds.

-At some era, we all defeated something in our life that’s made us the way we are today.
-Each and every one of us have had some kinds of achievements and happiness, grief and heartache, mysteries we never told, commitment we never kept; we all had a different foregoing.
+At some era, we all defeated something in our life that’s made us the way we are today, or even why we are on the same train for a different reason.
+Each and every one of us have had some kinds of achievements and happiness, griefs and heartaches, mysteries we never told, and commitments we never kept; we all had a different foregoing.
 It is deranged when we surmise it, verily, since we all came from different walks of life and time-served our every moments unalike.Well you know what?
 You don’t have to get on a plane to experience travelling.
 You can only catch a bus from your own town to another, and you may still meet with some new experiences that may change your life forever.

 As the train started to reach stations to stations, some people stepped down and others boarded the train.

-Each of them has their own enthusiasm, their own faculty, their own triumph, their own miscarriage, and their own nonpareil existence.
+Each one of them has their own enthusiasm, their own faculties, their own triumphs, their own miscarriage, and their own nonpareil existence.
 And on that same train we travelled, we all had one thing in common only, “we all boarded the train at one station and we all got down at another.”
 But hence we all travelled the same train, to a different destination for a different reason.

 My friend met me and we drove home in the pouring rain.
 And that was the end of my journey for my first day in France.